markvoortmanppu/appliedcomputerscience/pages/employment.md

 # Employment

+TIP: Keep an eye on the Applied Computer Science room in [Element](element) for opportunities!

 ## Professionalism

 It is very important that you behave professionally when interviewing for internships, co-ops, and jobs.
 Not only do you want to present yourself in the best possible way, but don’t forget that you also indirectly represent Point Park University and the impression you make reflects back on the IT Program, and the University in general.
 So what does it mean to behave professionally?
 Here are a few pointers: